4-Aminosalicylic acid: Tuberculosis

 Aminosalicylic acid was introduced to clinical use in 1944.
 It was the second antibiotic found to be effective in the treatment of tuberculosis, after streptomycin.
 PAS formed part of the standard treatment for tuberculosis prior to the introduction of rifampicin and pyrazinamide.

 Its potency is less than that of the current five first-line drugs (isoniazid, rifampicin, ethambutol, pyrazinamide, and streptomycin) for treating tuberculosis and its cost is higher, but it is still useful in the treatment of multidrug-resistant tuberculosis.
 PAS is always used in combination with other anti-TB drugs.

-The dose when treating tuberculosis is 150 mg/kg/day divided into two to four daily doses; the usual adult dose is therefore approximately 2 to 4 grams four times a day.
-It is sold in the US as "Paser" by Jacobus Pharmaceutical, which comes in the form of 4 g packets of delayed-release granules.
-The drug should be taken with acid food or drink (orange, apple or tomato juice).
-PAS was once available in a combination formula with isoniazid called Pasinah or Pycamisan 33.

-4-aminosalicylic acid was approved for medical use in the United States in June 1994, and for medical use in the European Union in April 2014.

 Inflammatory bowel disease

-4-aminosalicylic acid has also been used in the treatment of inflammatory bowel disease (ulcerative colitis and Crohn's disease), but has been superseded by other drugs such as sulfasalazine and mesalazine.
+4-Aminosalicylic acid has also been used in the treatment of inflammatory bowel disease (ulcerative colitis and Crohn's disease), but has been superseded by other drugs such as sulfasalazine and mesalazine.

 Others

-4-aminosalicylic acid has been investigated for the use in manganese chelation therapy, and a 17-year follow-up study shows that it might be superior to other chelation protocols such as EDTA.
+4-Aminosalicylic acid has been investigated for the use in manganese chelation therapy, and a 17-year follow-up study shows that it might be superior to other chelation protocols such as EDTA.

 Side effects

 Gastrointestinal side-effects (nausea, vomiting, diarrhoea) are common; the delayed-release formulation is meant to help overcome this problem.
 It is also a cause of drug-induced hepatitis.
 Patients with glucose-6-phosphate dehydrogenase deficiency should avoid taking aminosalicylic acid as it causes haemolysis.
 Thyroid goitre is also a side-effect because aminosalicylic acid inhibits the synthesis of thyroid hormones.

 Drug interactions include elevated phenytoin levels.
 When taken with rifampicin, the levels of rifampicin in the blood fall by about half.

-The U.S. Food and Drug Administration (FDA) assigned 4-aminosalicylic acid to pregnancy category C, indicating that it is not known whether it will harm an unborn baby.
+It is not known whether it will harm an unborn baby.

 Pharmacology

-With heat, aminosalicylic acid is decarboxylated to produce CO2 and 3-aminophenol.
+With heat, 4-aminosalicylic acid is decarboxylated to produce CO2 and 3-aminophenol.

 Mode of action

-4-aminosalicylic acid has been shown to be a pro-drug and it is incorporated into the folate pathway by dihydropteroate synthase (DHPS) and dihydrofolate synthase (DHFS) to generate a hydroxyl dihydrofolate antimetabolite, which in turn inhibits dihydrofolate reductase (DHFR) enzymatic activity.
+4-Aminosalicylic acid has been shown to be a pro-drug and it is incorporated into the folate pathway by dihydropteroate synthase (DHPS) and dihydrofolate synthase (DHFS) to generate a hydroxyl dihydrofolate (Hydroxy-H2Pte and Hydroxy-H2PteGlu) antimetabolite, which competes with dihydrofolate at the binding site of dihydrofolate reductase (DHFR).
+The binding of Hydroxy-H2PteGlu to dihydrofolate reductase will block the enzymatic activity.